radumarias/syncoxiders/website/pages/features/sync-providers.md

 ## Conflict resolution

 If configured first it will try to `auto-merge` (see below).
-This is disabled by default as it needs to download the remote file to perform the merge. if it doesn’t succeed it will keep the content based on `keep-content-mode` and will copy the other file to a new file with suffix in name like `conflict-<other>-date` indicating the other identifier and the date when the change was made.
+This is disabled by default as it needs to download the remote file to perform the merge. if it doesn’t succeed it will keep the content based on `keep-mode` and will copy the other file to a new file with suffix in name like `conflict-<other>-date` indicating the other identifier and the date when the change was made.

 ## auto-merge